Student classifications are based on credit hours earned.

 Inactivated Student (REACH Program): Students who do not plan to register for any courses for a period of one to three semesters (a maximum of twelve months) should request a Leave of Absence (LOA) from the REACH Student Services Office as per the LOA policy.
 Students who do not request a LOA and do not register for at least one course for a period of one to two semesters (a maximum of six months) will be inactivated (no longer considered to be a TIU student).
-To return and register for additional courses, the student must successfully complete the readmission process.
+The REACH program is not accepting new students or re-admissions at this time, as the program is closing.

 Leave of Absence: A regular student, as defined above, who does not enroll in classes for one semester (summer excluded).
 A student who desires a leave of absence for a period of one semester should request a Leave of Absence (LOA) from the Student Life Office.
 This apprises Trinity of student program plans, and enables appropriate services to be provided.
 A student on an approved leave of absence is considered active and campus services such as library, e-mail, faculty, etc. are available.
 Student accounts must also be in good standing for a student to remain active and be able to register for the next semester.